akash-patel/BetweenTheLines/README.md

 -Adding features similar to the website to the mobile application

--Graphics and ease of us
+-Graphics and ease of use

 -Having the elevator direct the user to the appropriate available spot